Dr. Özlem Yilmaz' Laboratory

 Professional Experience

-2016–present: Professor, Medical University of South Carolina
+2016–pres: Professor, Medical University of South Carolina

 2010–2015: Associate Professor, University of Florida